Everything to Know About Orthodontic Invisalign Treatment

 The Consultation and Molding Process

-The first step is to consult with your orthodontist to see if you are a good candidate for Invisalign.
+The first step is to choose an orthodontist and get a free consultation to see if you are a good candidate for Invisalign.
 If your orthodontist believes Invisalign treatment will be successful, you will have x-rays of your teeth taken.
 Scans of these will be taken to assist in molding the aligner by using the pattern of your teeth.
 These scans are then returned to your orthodontist, who will provide you with the first set.

 Examining Fit and Following Up